akrrishna/akrrishna.github.io/CONTENT_MANAGEMENT.md

 **⚠️ Important**: After adding a new blog post, you must manually update `public/sitemap.xml` to include the new post URL for better SEO.

+**✅ Social Media Sharing**: Static HTML files are automatically generated for each blog post during the build process.
+This ensures proper Open Graph meta tags for social media sharing on platforms like Facebook and Twitter.

 ### How to Edit a Blog Post

 Simply edit the `.mdx` file directly.
 You can modify: